Dowdeswell

 Dowdeswell is a civil parish in the ward of Chedworth, Cotswold, in the ceremonial county of Gloucestershire, England.
 It is separated into Upper and Lower Dowdeswell, the former being south of the latter.
 The population of the civil parish at the 2011 census was 134.

 About 7.1 km (4.4 mi) to the northwest is Cheltenham, and 19 km (12 mi) to the west is Gloucester.
 In 2001, it had a population of 185.

 The Church of Saint Michael and All Saints is a Grade I listed building.

 Environment

 Northwest of Lower Dowdeswell, there is Dowdeswell Woods.
 Immediately south of these woods is Dowdeswell Reservoir.

-Both Dowdeswell Reservoir and Dowdeswell Woods have been managed historically as nature reserves through the Gloucestershire Wildlife Trust (formerly named Gloucestershire Trust for Nature Conservation).
+Both are managed as nature reserves through the Gloucestershire Wildlife Trust (formerly named Gloucestershire Trust for Nature Conservation).
 On the opposite hillside to Dowdeswell Woods lies Lineover Wood which is a Site of Special Scientific Interest and is on the steep face of the Cotswold scarp.
 The Cotswold Way runs at the edge of Dowdeswell Woods, crosses the A40 and runs through Lineover Wood.
 The nature reserve of Arle Grove lies in the parish of Dowdeswell.